Canned Pumpkin for Dogs and Cats

 While there’s no scientific evidence it’s beneficial for a pet’s skin, eyes, coat or immune system, the fiber in canned pumpkin has proven to benefit dogs’ and cats’ digestive tracts.
 Just in case your dog has an upset stomach from eating, say, rich holiday food accidentally left within his reach.

-"Veterinarians have long known the benefits of adding a little canned pumpkin to a pet's diet regularly," says Dr. Carol McConnell, chief veterinary medical officer for Nationwide pet insurance.
+"Veterinarians have long known the benefits of adding a little canned pumpkin to a pet's diet regularly," says Dr. Carol McConnell, retired chief veterinary medical officer for Nationwide pet insurance.

 Buffington agrees.
 “Canned pumpkin sometimes is recommended by veterinarians for its soluble fiber content,” he says.
 “Canned pumpkin is 90% water, so it is quite nutrient dilute.
 It adds mostly water and a little soluble fiber to pet foods.”